West Midlands Golf Club

-Trolleys are allowed if they have hedgehog type tyres or winter wheels.
-Buggies are still allowed but must be kept to buggy paths (We will get them back on the grass if it is dry).
+During winter, trolleys are allowed if they have hedgehog type tyres or winter wheels.
+Buggies are still allowed but must be kept to buggy paths when the ground is very wet or soft.
 We do not use temporary greens except in the case of frosty mornings, in which case you can play on our winter greens.
 If at any time you play on more than one temporary green, we will give you a free return game credit.
 If you get rained off the course, you can also ask for a voucher from the shop, enabling you to return within a month for another game free of charge.

 We have PGA Pro's here and at our sister course Widney Manor, and they can help you to improve your game, from the long game on the practice ground or your short game around the putting green.